ZODAJ/app-backend-aws/README.md

 #### Option 1: Remote Terraform State (Recommended)

 First, create an S3 bucket to store your Terraform [remote state](https://www.terraform.io/docs/backends/index.html).
 This will need to be uniquely named, and should be private and encrypted.
-A script has been provided to do this for you:
+A script has been provided to do this for you when run on your local machine:

 ```shell script
 TFSTATE_BUCKET=your_bucket_name_here ./scripts/terraform_setup.sh